-- auxiliary-defines an array of one or more auxiliary variable names.
+auxiliary-defines an array of one or more auxiliary variable names.
 There is no limit on the number of auxiliary variables that can be provided on this line; however, lists of information provided in subsequent blocks must have a column of data for each auxiliary variable name defined here.
 The number of auxiliary variables detected on this line determines the value for naux.
 Comments cannot be provided anywhere on this line as they will be interpreted as auxiliary variable names.
 Auxiliary variables may not be used by the package, but they will be available for use by other parts of the program.
-The program will terminate with an error if auxiliary variables are specified on more than one line in the options block. - auxmultname-name of auxiliary variable to be used as multiplier of GWF cell area used by UZF cell. - BOUNDNAMES-keyword to indicate that boundary names may be provided with the list of UZF cells. - PRINT_INPUT-keyword to indicate that the list of UZF information will be written to the listing file immediately after it is read. - PRINT_FLOWS-keyword to indicate that the list of UZF flow rates will be printed to the listing file for every stress period time step in which "BUDGET PRINT" is specified in Output Control.
-If there is no Output Control option and "PRINT_FLOWS" is specified, then flow rates are printed for the last time step of each stress period. - SAVE_FLOWS-keyword to indicate that UZF flow terms will be written to the file specified with "BUD-GET FILEOUT" in Output Control. - WATER_CONTENT-keyword to specify that record corresponds to unsaturated zone water contents. - wcfile-name of the binary output file to write water content information. - BUDGET-keyword to specify that record corresponds to the budget. - FILEOUT-keyword to specify that an output filename is expected next. - budgetfile-name of the binary output file to write budget information. - BUDGETCSV-keyword to specify that record corresponds to the budget CSV. - budgetcsvfile-name of the comma-separated value (CSV) output file to write budget summary information.
-A budget summary record will be written to this file for each time step of the simulation. - PACKAGE_CONVERGENCE-keyword to specify that record corresponds to the package convergence comma spaced values file. - TS6-keyword to specify that record corresponds to a time-series file. - FILEIN-keyword to specify that an input filename is expected next. - ts6_filename-defines a time-series file defining time series that can be used to assign time-varying values.
-See the "Time-Variable Input" section for instructions on using the time-series capability. - OBS6-keyword to specify that record corresponds to an observations file. - obs6_filename-name of input file to define observations for the UZF package.
+The program will terminate with an error if auxiliary variables are specified on more than one line in the options block.

+auxmultname-name of auxiliary variable to be used as multiplier of GWF cell area used by UZF cell.

+BOUNDNAMES-keyword to indicate that boundary names may be provided with the list of UZF cells.

+PRINT_INPUT-keyword to indicate that the list of UZF information will be written to the listing file immediately after it is read.

+PRINT_FLOWS-keyword to indicate that the list of UZF flow rates will be printed to the listing file for every stress period time step in which "BUDGET PRINT" is specified in Output Control.
+If there is no Output Control option and "PRINT_FLOWS" is specified, then flow rates are printed for the last time step of each stress period.

+SAVE_FLOWS-keyword to indicate that UZF flow terms will be written to the file specified with "BUDGET FILEOUT" in Output Control.

+WATER_CONTENT-keyword to specify that record corresponds to unsaturated zone water contents.

+wcfile-name of the binary output file to write water content information.

+budgetfile-name of the binary output file to write budget information.

+BUDGETCSV-keyword to specify that record corresponds to the budget CSV.

+budgetcsvfile-name of the comma-separated value (CSV) output file to write budget summary information.
+A budget summary record will be written to this file for each time step of the simulation.

+PACKAGE_CONVERGENCE-keyword to specify that record corresponds to the package convergence comma spaced values file.

+package_convergence_filename-name of the comma spaced values output file to write package convergence information.

+ts6_filename-defines a time-series file defining time series that can be used to assign time-varying values.
+See the "Time-Variable Input" section for instructions on using the time-series capability.

+OBS6-keyword to specify that record corresponds to an observations file.

+obs6_filename-name of input file to define observations for the UZF package.
 See the "Observation utility" section for instructions for preparing observation input files.
-Tables 32 and 33 lists observation type(s) supported by the UZF package.
+Tables 34 and 35 lists observation type(s) supported by the UZF package.